ianjmoore/IJM-Sample-Work/README.md

 ## Ian J. Moore - Sample Work Repository

 Hello, and welcome to my Sample Work repository!
-Listed below are a sampling of my deliverables from various projects and internships.
+Listed below are a brief sampling of some of my deliverables from various projects and internships.
 Enjoy and don't hesitate to get in contact with me if you would like clarification.
 You can reach me at:<br>

 *email:* ijmoore@uvm.edu<br>